GDSCBabcockUniversity/web-track/events/2023/summer-events/README.md

 EVENT SCHEDULE:

 - The Power of Google Web Technologies:
-  - Exploring the Power of Google Web Technologies
+  - Exploring the Power of Google Web Technologies: Intro
-    - Exploring the Power of Google Web Technologies: An exclusive event with [name of GDE Speaker]
+  - Exploring the Power of Google Web Technologies: An exclusive event with Wycliffe Maina
-      - Sub Event 1
-      - Sub Event 2
   - Sub Event 3
+  - Sub Event 4
   - ...

   - Unleashing the Power of Google Web Technologies:
       - Unleashing the Power of Google Web Technologies: [name of Tech]
         - Sub Event 1
         - Sub Event 2